tomeeagle/tomeeagle.github.io/src/content/work/klyk.md

 title: Klyk
 publishDate: 2024-03-12 00:00:00
 img: /assets/hello-klyk-1.jpg
-img_alt: Iridescent ripples of a bright blue and pink liquid
+img_alt: Screenshot of custom testimonial section from Klyk website
 url: https://helloklyk.com/
 description: |
   Freelance contract to assist in rolling out this reskin of a Shopify store for this tech-recycling company